mneeraj/http-concurrency-spring/README.md

 # http-concurrency-spring

-Example code that demonstrates the use of HTTP Conditional Updates for handling concurrent requests using Spring Web MV Cas mentioned @ http://relishcode.com/spring-rest-for-http-conditional-updates
+Example code that demonstrates the use of HTTP Conditional Updates for handling concurrent requests using Spring Web MVC as mentioned @ http://relishcode.com/spring-rest-for-http-conditional-updates

 #1.
 Pre-requisites